stollcri/fuzziac.js/README.md

 </script>
 ```

 The autocomplete function of the current jQuery UI seems to be slower than the version I originally used in 2011.
 Perhaps the technique I am using is outdated.
 I am working on improving fuzziac.js to handle larger data sets, then I'll check on the autocomplete.
-Fuzziac.js should run in O(n), but the overhead constants are quite large, so you probably only want to use fuzziac with arrays of less 800 name strings.
+Fuzziac.js should run in O(n), but the overhead constants are quite large, so you probably only want to use fuzziac with arrays of less about 1000 name strings.
 The list I am using here has over 4,000 entries, which is too large for production use, but it gives my machine a challenge.

 ![Performance Graph](./analysis/analysis.png)